lyubomir-bozhinov/mticky/README.md

 **"Rate limit exceeded"**
 - The free Finnhub tier allows 60 calls/minute
-- Reduce refresh frequency with `--refresh=20` or higher
+- Reduce refresh frequency to 20 seconds or higher (press 'R' in the application)
 - Consider upgrading your Finnhub plan for higher limits

 **"No data for symbol XXX"**